Skip to content

 Network information can be retrieved via the network:info command.
 This is a slightly different version of the docker network command.

-dokku network:info test-network
+dokku network:info bridge

 Routing an app to a known ip:port combination